yamadashy/repopack/CONTRIBUTING.md

 ## Maintainers

 Repopack is maintained by Yamadashy ([@yamadashy](https://github.com/yamadashy)).
-While all contributions are welcome, please understand that not every suggestions may be accepted if they don't align with the project's goals or coding standards.
+While all contributions are welcome, please understand that not every suggestion may be accepted if they don't align with the project's goals or coding standards.

 ---